-Wilms tumor is a success story for improving the prognosis of children with cancer using clinical trials.
-Clinical trials are research studies that compare standard treatments (the best known treatments available) with newer approaches to treatments that may be more effective.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+Treatment for Wilms tumors is a success story for improving the prognosis of children with cancer using clinical trials.
+Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
+The “standard of care” is the best treatments known based on previous clinical trials.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
+The health and safety of all children who participate in clinical trials are closely monitored.

 Take time to learn about all of your child's treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
+Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while they are receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision-making is particularly important for Wilms tumor because there are different treatment options.
 Learn more about making treatment decisions.

-The types of surgery used to treat Wilms tumor include:
+The types of surgery used to treat a Wilms tumor include:

 Radical nephrectomy.
 A radical nephrectomy is the removal of the whole kidney and some surrounding tissue, as well as nearby lymph nodes.
 The surgical removal of the lymph nodes is called a lymph node dissection.